dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3030: Safety nets safeguard all citizens' basic needs.
+### T3030: Society should provide a safety net for all.

 |Support|
 |---|